Ronnie Barker: Early media career

 After the first series, the special Frost Over England was produced, winning the Golden Rose at the Montreux Television Festival.
 With a second series of the show announced, Frost, recognising their potential, signed both Barker and Corbett up to his production company David Paradine Productions.
 As part of the deal Barker was given his own show in 1968, The Ronnie Barker Playhouse, which comprised six separate, thirty-minute plays.
 Barker starred in each piece as a different character.
 After two series of The Frost Report on the BBC, totalling 26 half-hour episodes, Frost moved to ITV after helping to set up London Weekend Television.
-There, Frost hosted Frost on Sunday, with Barker and Corbett following and again performing sketches on the program.
+There, Frost hosted Frost on Sunday, with Barker and Corbett following and again performing sketches on the programme.
 Barker began writing sketches for the programme under the pseudonym Gerald Wiley.
 Barker and Corbett had a greater role on the show than on The Frost Report and Corbett felt "more aware of what [they] were doing."

-Barker began using the pseudonym Gerald Wiley when writing sketches because he wished the pieces to be accepted on merit and not just because he, as a star of the programme, had written them; he continued this tradition with the material he wrote later in his career.
+Barker began using the pseudonym Gerald Wiley when writing sketches because he wished the pieces to be accepted on merit and not just because he, as a star of the programme, had written them; he continued this tradition with the material he wrote later in his career, using a variety of pseudonyms.
 Barker brought his sketches in, claiming they had come from Wiley through Barker's agent Peter Eade, and they were very well received.
 To maintain the deception, Barker had criticised material he himself had submitted under the pseudonym; when a Wiley-credited sketch about a ventriloquist had been poorly received by the audience Barker told Corbett "Well, Gerald Wiley let us down there", and on another occasion, when looking at a script, "I don't understand this line.
 What's he getting at?"
 One of the first sketches he wrote was called "Doctor's Waiting Room", with the main part written for Corbett.
-Barker encouraged Corbett to buy the rights to the sketch and, further maintaining the myth, told him to reject Wiley's 'request' for £3,000 as too expensive, before giving Corbett the sketch for free.
+Barker encouraged Corbett to buy the rights to the sketch and, further maintaining the myth, told him to reject Wiley's "request" for £3,000 as too expensive, before giving Corbett the sketch for free.
 Speculation began about Wiley's identity, with Tom Stoppard, Frank Muir, Alan Bennett and Noël Coward all rumoured.
 After the second series of Frost on Sunday, the cast and crew were invited to a Chinese restaurant, while Wiley said that he would reveal himself.
 Barker, who had told Corbett earlier in the day, stood up and announced he was Wiley, although initially nobody believed him.